Dark matter and lepton flavour phenomenology in a singlet-doublet scotogenic model: Introduction

 The present work aims at providing a more complete analysis of this rather general framework.
 In particular, we do not restrict ourselves to the case of scalar dark matter.
 Moreover, we include $CP$-violating phases present in the Pontecorvo-Maki-Nakagawa-Sakata (PMNS) matrix.
 Finally, we include the couplings of the new fields to the right-handed leptons, which have been omitted in Ref.\ \cite{Esch2018} as they do not contribute to the generation of neutrino masses.
 They may, however, have an impact on lepton flavour violating processes and dark matter phenomenology.
 In order to efficiently include all relevant constraints and explore the large parameter space, we rely on a Markov Chain Monte Carlo algorithm.
+To our knowledge, this is the first application of this technique to models aiming at explaining neutrino mass generation.

 Our paper is organised as follows: After a presentation of the model in Sec.\ \ref{Sec:Model}, we discuss the physical mass spectrum as well as the impact of next-to-leading order corrections on the masses in Sec.\ \ref{Sec:Spectrum}.
 Sec.\ \ref{Sec:Setup} is then devoted to the presentation of the employed Markov Chain Monte Carlo setup.
 We present our results in Sec.\ \ref{Sec:Results} and discuss perspectives for collider searches in Sec.\ \ref{Sec:Outlook}.
 Finally, conclusions are given in Sec.\ \ref{Sec:Conclusion}.